CARE OF THE HD REVERSE MOTOR

 Battery maintenance for the HD reverse motor is an absolute must.
 If you don’t have a trickle charger, take the battery out and take it to your dealer and have it charged and checked.
 If you’ve had the bike parked for any lengthy amount of time, be sure to leave a trickle charger on the battery.
 Many chargers are on the market today that are known as “smart” chargers which are capable of knowing if a battery is AGM, lead acid, or deep cycle so that it can respond with a charge pattern accordingly.

 These are AGM batteries (absorbant glass mat).
-This is a new type of battery that many manufacturers are going to for their superior amperage outputs and great life expectancy.
+This is a new type of battery that many manufacturers are going to for their superior amperage outputs and longer life expectancy.
 AGM batteries are also a lot safer on bikes because there is no liquid acid to run out in case of an accident like the old time wet cells.
 Good news for distributors and transporters too, no hazardous materials permits and vehicles.

 No matter what though, no battery will last forever.
 The more cycles, and the more age a battery (any type of battery) has, the more the likelihood of going bad.
 Stay ahead of the curve.
 Don’t let a battery that’s just hanging on by a thread, stress out the other electrical components on your bike, because that’s exactly what it will do.
 If your battery is over 5 years old, start considering a replacement before it dies and takes something else like your charging system or your new reverse motor with it.